25 Worst Mistakes That Sabotage Your Health

 The Rx: It's great to make lifestyle changes.
 However, do so at a pace you can actually maintain.
 "Pick one thing at a time and lock it in before moving on to the next change," Dr. Franklin suggests.

 The amount of water we need to stay hydrated depends on various factors including height, weight, and level of physical activity, so figuring out how much to drink can be challenging.
 However, Serena Poon, a leading chef, nutritionist and reiki master, explains that figuring it out can be game changing when it comes to your health.
 "When our bodies are properly hydrated, everything functions better—our metabolism, our digestion, our natural detoxification process, mental acuity and our bodies' ability to properly absorb vital nutrients."
 Unfortunately, she maintains that nearly every one of her clients comes to her dehydrated.
 "Drinking enough water and staying hydrated creates an immediate shift in the way our bodies look and feel and is a fundamental factor in maintaining a healthy lifestyle."

-The Remedy Rx: Make sure to stay hydrated!
+The Rx: Make sure to stay hydrated!
 "Set a goal of drinking an ounce of water per pound that you weigh and use a refillable water container to keep track of how much you drink," suggests Poon.

 You're Not Getting The Right Amount Of Sleep

 Sleep is absolutely crucial to your overall health, yet many people aren't getting enough of it.
 "I am personally guilty of this too often!" admits Poon.
 "When we sleep, our bodies rest, reset and re-cooperate."
 As much as we think we can skip sleep to "be more productive" and "get more done," she points out that our bodies actually function less efficiently and effectively without enough sleep.
 "A lack of sleep can weaken our immune system, disrupt our gut health and completely throw our hormones out of balance."